Lavanyalakhiani/codeverse/README.md

-# Codehive 🌐💻
+# CodeVerse 🌐💻

-Codehive is a web-based platform designed to provide a **collaborative coding environment** integrated with **communication services** and an **AI-powered code assistant**.
+CodeVerse is a web-based platform designed to provide a **collaborative coding environment** integrated with **communication services** and an **AI-powered code assistant**.
 It aims to empower developers and teams with seamless collaboration, code sharing, and debugging tools.

 ## 🌟 **Key Features**